sacrosby/vmw-sftp-backups/readme.md

 # VMware SFTP Backup Target Configuration
 ## Overview
 This is a set of handy configuration scripts to set up secure SFTP backup targets for VMware infrastructure components (eg. vCenter).
-The scripts create a security-layered SFTP destination specifically designed to receive backups from VMware and similar products.
+Sets up an Ubuntu VM as a dedicated SFTP server with strong security, organized directories, multiple SFTP users (with appropriate permissions), read-only and admin accounts, and a strong baseline of hardening.
 Scripts are provided for Ubuntu and RHEL at this time.
 ### Why This Solution?
 Critical Broadcom / VMware products generally offer a configuration file backup mechanism and it's the only thing VMware will support.
 This icludes vCenter Server, SDDC Manager, NSX Manager, and Avi Load Balancer, among others.
 These all require SFTP targets for backups and the vendor will not officially support snapshot- or image-based VM backup solutions. (vCenter gives options other than SFTP, but I'm preferential to a single backup protocol and destination.)
 ## Traditional approaches often involve: